RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 8.md

 She reached the car, and opened Trouble's door to find them still dozing and covered in bandages.
 This poor thing really did need someone looking out for them, and while Brun was a great emotional bulwark who made people feel safe, they might need someone who had survived similar circumstances.
 The problem would be she would have to admit to having PTSD and being honest with someone, but she hadn't been liking how Manager Beth had been cornering her on that lately, so if she practiced with Trouble she might get the confidence to emotionally dump on Beth as revenge for their prying.

 "Hey Snugglebunny, wake up.
 Let's go somewhere more comfortable so you can get proper sleep."
 She jostled Trouble, leaving over them and unbuckling their seatbelt.
 She was still quite close to their face when they did stir.
 "Morning."
-Their face flushed with an emotion Debug didn't recognise, but she just assumed she wasn't going to have any smart thoughts while being this tired so put it from her mind.
+Their face flushed with an emotion Debug didn't recognize, but she just assumed she wasn't going to have any smart thoughts while being this tired so put it from her mind.

 "We got home safe?"
 They asked, still bleary eyed.